-Now taking clients for EMDR: effective treatment for distress related to single incident and chronic traumas of invalidation/shame/bullying
+Now taking clients for EMDR and Brainspotting: effective treatments for distress related to single incident and chronic traumas of invalidation/shame/bullying/violence

 I have had my share of challenges including anxiety, withdrawal, and not knowing how to f it in.
 Drumming has always been a powerful way for me to feel better.
 Recent research provides an explanation for this.
 Engaging in creative activities that involve the body, especially with other people, lights up areas in the brain that may be shut down because of trauma and other conditions that cut us off from our ability to connect .
 Yoga, drama, play, and pursuing activities we love with others have been called the best class anti-depressants.
 Medication often has a role to play, but the quality of our own self-care efforts can make the biggest difference in the long run.

 I feel my own experience with stigma and anxiety make me a better, more compassionate counsellor for people on or off the spectrum and anyone questioning why they don't fit in, have trouble with emotional regulation, or whose experiences of chronic invalidation or abuse prevent them from having the kind of life and relationships they want.